Techiral/VibeFlow/README.md

 # Firebase Studio - VibeFlow

 This is a NextJS starter project called VibeFlow, built within Firebase Studio.
 It allows users to input content (URL or text), summarize it using AI, and generate tailored social media posts for different platforms (LinkedIn, Twitter, YouTube).
-Users can then tune these posts, authenticate their social accounts via Composio, and (placeholder for) publish them.
+Users can then tune these posts using AI suggestions.

 ## Getting Started

-**🚨 Important:** If you are seeing errors like `relation "public.profiles" does not exist`, `function public.get_user_profile does not exist`, `column "composio_mcp_url" does not exist`, or other database-related issues, you **must** run the SQL commands in **Step 3** below.
+**🚨 Important:** If you are seeing errors like `relation "public.profiles" does not exist`, `function public.get_user_profile does not exist`, or other database-related issues, you **must** run the SQL commands in **Step 3** below.
 This step ensures your database schema is correctly set up and up-to-date.

 1.  **Install Dependencies:**
     ```bash